kkennedyyy/class-portfolio/README.md

 Welcome to my class portfolio repository!
-This is a collection of assignments, projects, and coursework from my computer science and other related classes.
-The repository includes code for various assignments organized by course.
+This is where I upload any, projects, labs, or assignments from CSCE classes.
+I receieved either an A or B for all assignments.

 Contents: